 Unable to connect to the server (transaction aborted: timeout)

-This error can occur with objects that have a large number of custom fields that may not have proper database indexes.
+The error can occur with objects that have a large number of custom fields that might not have proper database indexes.
 A timeout indicates that the query is taking too long and is encountering a Salesforce timeout limit.
-See the list of possible salesforce limits.
-This error is not specific to ActionGrid; it can also occur if you run a similar SOQL query in Salesforce.
+See the list of possible Salesforce limits.
+This error is not specific to ActionGrid; it also occurs if you run a similar SOQL query in Salesforce.